clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

 #.
 Step 4 of the `New VM` wizard will set up your storage media for your VM.
    You can create a new disk image or select to use an existing image.
-For this exercise we will select the `Enable storage for this virtual machine` and then create a 20GB image to go with.
+For this exercise we select the `Enable storage for this virtual machine` and create a 20GB image to go with.
 Once set as shown in figure 9, select the :guilabel:`Forward` button.

    .. figure:: figures/virtmgr/virt-manager-09.png
       :scale: 100%